ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 * any literal
 * an array of _attribute values_

-Since the _attribute values_ can nest its possible to represent arbitrarily complex data types in an attribute.
-You can even represent a LISP program.
+Since the _attribute values_ can nest it's possible to represent arbitrarily complex data types in an attribute.

 ### Global attributes

 While the most common use case for attributes is to be attached to other entities (e.g., tables, columns), CQL also lets you define
 "global" attributes, which are included in the top level `attributes` section of the JSON output.
-To specify global attributes you can declare a variable ending with the suffix "database" and attach attributes to it.
-CQL will merge together all the attributes from all the variables ending with "database" and place them in the `attributes` section of the JSON output.
+To specify global attributes you declare a variable of type `object` ending with the suffix `database` and attach attributes to it.
+CQL will merge together all the attributes from all the variables ending with `database` and place them in the `attributes` section of the JSON output.

-The main usage of global attributes is as a way to propagate configurations across an entire CQL build.
-You can, for instance, include these attributes in some root file that you `#include` in the rest of your CQL code, and by doing this these attributes will be visible everywhere else.
+Global attributes give you a way to add global configuration information into the CQL JSON output.
+You can, for instance, include these attributes in some root file that you `#include` in the rest of your CQL code, and by doing this, these attributes will be visible in any generated JSON for those files.

 Example: